Quay Arts, redesign of booking system

 🧪 Testing & Iteration

-Conducted two rounds of usability tests → first round revealed confusion with date selection.
+Conducted two rounds of usability tests (tested full flow with users with prototype) → first round revealed confusion with date selection (people couldn't understand that you can pick alternative date).

 • Iterated designs, fixed flow issues, tested again → no blockers reported.